 Farinata is best eaten hot, straight out of the oven.

-The classic way of eating it is simple with a sprinkle of salt and a couple of twists of freshly ground black pepper.
+The traditional way of eating it is simple, with a sprinkle of salt and a couple of twists of freshly ground black pepper.

-Pour over a spoon: don’t pour directly into the baking tray, but over a spoon first to not displace the oil on the tray.
-This way your farinata won’t stick.
+- Pour over a spoon: don’t pour directly into the baking tray, but over a spoon first to not displace the oil on the tray.
+This way, your farinata won’t stick.

-Remove some of the foam that forms on top of the chickpea batter.
+- Remove some of the foam that forms on top of the chickpea batter.
 It tends to burn in the oven.

 It’s easy to imagine that the close relations of Nice with what is now modern Italy contributed to some spillovers of recipes and culinary traditions.

 Make Ahead and Storage